An Expert’s Guide to Commercial Heating Systems

 Capable of functioning in rooms with a ceiling height ranging from 5’ to 50’, radiant tube heaters are a decentralized solution that offers commercial areas the ability to heat specific zones selectively.
 Rather than heating air in a centralized location and then distributing it throughout a building, these gas-powered systems directly condition the air of the room, they are installed in.

-While not necessarily viable for commercial spaces with numerous rooms, radiant tube heaters offer a flexible, easy to moderate system, which can save money for those who do not need to heat an entire space.
+While not necessarily viable for commercial spaces with numerous rooms, radiant tube heaters offer a flexible, easy-to-moderate system, which can save money for those who do not need to heat an entire space.

 Commercial Forced Air Furnaces

 Forced air furnaces function much in the same way gas-fired units do.
 They operate in a centralized unit where fuel is burned.
-Air is then circulated through the unit to filter, control humidity and regulate temperature.
+Air is then circulated through the unit to filter, control humidity, and regulate temperature.
 Once this is done, the air is then “forced” through the building’s ventilation systems to heat it.

 Forced air systems are commonly used in commercial settings because they are relatively efficient and easy to maintain.
 This form of commercial heating has also seen innovations in technology, such as two-stage furnace systems, which improve energy efficiency and air control.